NuodiLiu/fs_marking/README.md

 - ❌ **0 mark** if:
   - "SUMMARY" is missing,
   - It is the first paragraph,
-  - Or no page break is found immediately before it.
+  - Or no page break is found before it and previous paragraph.

 Any problem is reported with an error message.